joelhawksley/identity/_posts/2023-04-28-accessible-by-default.md

 #### Accessible Abstractions

-What's been most enlightening about our experience has been that focusing on accessibility has helped us answer a lot of tricky questions around building UI abstractions.
+What's been most enlightening about our experience has been that focusing on accessibility has helped us decide which components to build.

-Our current best answer is that components should be optimized for helping developers build accessible experiences.
-In general, that means we should build components that are complex enough to ensure that they are accessible by default.

 TOINSERT avatar pvc